nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 **Key Findings and Methodologies**
 **Methodologies**:

 •	Blockchain is used to safely store patient data, make things more open, and run smart contracts that assist preserve data and verify transactions.

 •	We use behaviour analysis and anomaly detection to find ransomware using machine learning (ML) methods including Random Forests, SVM, and KNN.

 •	Software Defined Networking (SDN) lets you manage your network in a flexible way so you can find and isolate systems that have been affected with ransomware, like           WannaCry.

 •	Intrusion detection systems (IDS), socio-technical techniques, and one-way network communication (data diodes) are some of the other strategies.

 **Key Findings**:

 •	Blockchain provides decentralised, unchangeable storage, which makes medical records more reliable and easier to follow.

 •	ML models were quite good at finding ransomware, with an accuracy of up to 98%, utilising things like I/O logs and network activity.

 •	 SDN-based frameworks worked to limit and lessen live ransomware threats.

 •	One big problem with ML-based studies is that there aren't enough good ransomware datasets.

 •	 For full protection, there needs to be multi-layered security that includes people, networks, and software.

 **Research Gaps and Unresolved Issues**

 •	Zero-day Vulnerabilities: Intrusion Detection Systems may not be able to find new or complex assaults.

 •	Cost and scalability: Using blockchain and SDN technologies in healthcare networks can be expensive and hard to do, especially in places where resources are                 limited.

 •	Not enough backup plans: Many organizations only back up their data once a day, which isn't enough to protect against contemporary ransomware that also targets              backup systems.

 •	Training and Awareness: Most of the Staff and users often lack training to recognize phishing or ransomwares vectors.

 Contribution to Research
 This study brings together what we now know about ransomware risks in healthcare and organizes them into groups based on the sorts of attacks, the responses, and the technologies that can be used to fight against them.
 It makes a big difference in the sector by suggesting that blockchain, ML, and SDN be used together as a multi-pronged security strategy.
 It also shows how important it is to have cybersecurity frameworks that are adaptable and can grow with the needs of healthcare systems while still protecting privacy and making technologies more robust.
 Future study should try to fill in the gaps in the availability of datasets, how to protect against zero-day attacks, and whether the proposed solutions are economically viable.

 ---

-**Format for week 4**
+# **Format for week 4**
+###
 **Introduction**

+The healthcare industry's move to digital has made patient care, diagnosis accuracy, and operational efficiency much better.
+Cyber threats have also become easier to get into systems because people use new technologies like the Internet of Things (IoT), Machine Learning (ML), Artificial Intelligence (AI), and cloud computing so quickly.
+Healthcare businesses are having more trouble with cybersecurity, especially when it comes to ransomware, phishing, Distributed Denial of Service (DDoS) attacks, and data breaches.
+Cybercriminals consider healthcare organizations as high-value targets since patient data is sensitive, the IT infrastructure isn't getting enough money, and there aren't enough qualified cybersecurity personnel.

+People are also researching into and employing new technology to make these risks less likely to happen.
+Two technologies that help keep data private and safe are blockchain and federated learning.
+AI and ML are being used more to discover dangers, predict assaults, and spot strange behavior.
+But even while technology has come a long way, there are still huge problems with making rules the same across the board, making AI models easier to understand, and the ethical challenges of using AI in healthcare settings.
+This literature review goes into great detail about the most recent studies on cybersecurity in healthcare.
+It focuses on the use of AI and machine learning, the challenges that arise when trying to combine legal and operational systems, and the effects of ransomware.

 **Purpose and Aims of the Literature Review**

+The main goal of this literature review is to find out how well new technological defences work and to look at the research that has already been done on cybersecurity threats in healthcare.
+In more detail, the goals are to:

+•	Check out how the risks to healthcare are changing, like ransomware, phishing, IoT vulnerabilities, and assaults from inside the company.

+•	Look at how new technologies like blockchain, machine learning, deep learning, federated learning, and software-defined networking might help find and stop these            threats.

+•	Find out about the legal, ethical, and practical issues that make it impossible to use advanced AI-based security systems in healthcare settings.

+•	Point up the problems with research, such as the lack of real-world datasets, the difficulty of understanding the data, and the lack of resources in healthcare              systems with low to middle incomes.

+•	Look for AI-based cybersecurity solutions that can grow, protect privacy, and function well in healthcare settings to support future research.

 **Literature Review Process**

+The literature research was done in a methodical way, including thirteen academic articles and reports from businesses that came out between 2023 and 2025.
+The rules for picking articles were:

+•	Talked on the issues and dangers of cybersecurity in the medical field.

+•	Talked to us about the issues that come up in healthcare cybersecurity that have to do with the law, morals, or rules.

+The review was based on a few main points:

+•	Some examples of technical defences are hybrid deep learning, blockchain, LightGBM, and Random Forest.

+•	Laws and policies, like NIST and HIPAA, and some situations where data governance isn't particularly strong.

+•	Learning and being able to get back to work quickly.

+•	Issues with morals and comprehension while employing AI systems.

+We talked about the process, the most important conclusions, the study's limits, and how each piece of work helps the profession.
+You can see the complete picture of where cybersecurity is now and what will be needed in the future in digital healthcare settings if you look at it from technological, ethical, and socio-legal points of view.

 **References(including 10 articles that you selected)**